paceholder/nodeeditor/docs/development.rst

 - [✅ done] Website with documentation
 - [✅ done] ``ConnectionPaintDelegate``
 - [✅ done] Unit-Tests
-- [➡️  work in progress] Ctrl+D for copying and inserting a selection duplicate
+- [✅ done] Ctrl+D for copying and inserting a selection duplicate
 - [⏸ not started] Node groups
 - [⏸ not started] Check how styles work and what needs to be done.
 See old pull-requests
 - [☝ help needed] Python bindings.
 Maybe a wrapper using Shiboken